zama-ai/concrete/docs/dev/contributing.md

 git commit -m "fix(tracing): fix a bug that crashed pytorch tracer"
 ```

 To learn more about conventional commits, check [this](https://www.conventionalcommits.org/en/v1.0.0/) page.
-Just a reminder that commit messages are checked in the comformance step, and rejected if they don't follow the rules.

-## Before creating pull request
+## Before creating a pull request

-{% hint style='tip' %}
+{% hint style="info" %}
-We remind that only official contributors can send pull requests.
-To become such an official contributor, please email hello@zama.ai.
+We remind you that only official contributors can send pull requests.
+To become an official contributor, please email hello@zama.ai.
 {% endhint %}

-You should rebase on top of `main` branch before you create your pull request.
-We don't allow merge commits, so rebasing on `main` before pushing gives you the best chance of avoiding having to rewrite parts of your PR later if some conflicts arise with other PRs being merged.
+You should rebase on top of the `main` branch before you create your pull request.
+We don't allow merge commits, so rebasing on `main` before pushing gives you the best chance of avoiding rewriting parts of your PR later if conflicts arise with other PRs being merged.
 After you commit your changes to your new branch, you can use the following commands to rebase:

 ```shell
 # fetch the list of active remote branches